google/zetasql/docs/functions-and-operators.md

 | `FALSE`   | `TRUE`    |
 | `NULL`    | `NULL`    |

+The order of evaluation of operands to `AND` and `OR` can vary, and evaluation can be skipped if unnecessary.

 **Examples**

 The examples in this section reference a table called `entry_table`: